markusmkim/DL-NeuralNetwork/README.md

 ## Performance
-The system was tested on image classification
+The system was tested on image classification.
-### Dataset
 The dataset was generated from the image generator.
 It consisted of 2000 images (16x16 pixels) divided into 4 different classes (Horizontal edges, vertical edges, crosse and rectangle).
 The dataset was split as follows: